terrierteam/ir_measures/docs/measures.rst

 -------------------------

-The precision of at R, where R is the number of relevant documents for a given query.
+The precision at R, where R is the number of relevant documents for a given query.
 Has the cute property that it is also the recall at R.

 ::